What You Should Know Before Buying a Snoring Mouthpiece

 Fixed implants or bridges on the other hand don’t necessarily prevent the use of a snoring mouthpiece.
 Nevertheless, even in this case you should consult your dentist first before you buy a snoring mouthpiece.

-Snoring Mouthpieces and Strong Overbite
+Snoring Mouthpieces and Severe Overbite

 Snoring Mouthpieces and Bruxism (Teeth Grinding)

 Teeth grinding – also called bruxism – is defined as the process of constantly and unconsciously pressing or grinding the upper and lower jaw together.
-The dental splint therapy is the most effective method against teeth grinding, since it prevents the tooth surface from rubbing against each other.
+Occlusal splint therapy is the most effective method to guard against teeth grinding, since it prevents the tooth surface from rubbing against each other.
 A snoring mouthpiece can also be quite effective in such a case, as it prevents the teeth from touching each other.
 The mouthpiece serves as a sort of protective barrier between the upper and lower jaw.

-Strong teeth grinders have to be careful, though: It is not uncommon that a snoring mouthpiece can be bitten through over time!
+Extreme teeth grinders have to be careful, though: It is not uncommon that a snoring mouthpiece can be bitten through over time!
 Under such exceptional strain, a snoring mouthpiece usually won’t reach its typical life span of 18 to 24 months.

 Good Oral Hygiene – Essential!

 If you wear the mouthpiece every day – which is recommended for a lasting therapeutic success– you should also maintain a good oral hygiene.
 Small nutrient particles and leftover food that remain in the oral cavity at night, due to inattentive tooth brushing, make for a welcome feast for oral flora bacteria.
-When they’re also pressed against the teeth by the splint, then caries bacteria find excellent conditions to propagate.
+When they’re also pressed against the teeth by the snoring mouthpiece, then caries bacteria find excellent conditions to propagate.
 This can eventually damage the tooth and lead to tooth decay.

 Snoring mouthpieces should be cleaned daily after use and stored cool and dry.
-For daily cleaning there are cleansing gels, rinses, cleaning brushes and special tabs that can be purchased.
+For daily cleaning there are cleansing gels, rinses, cleaning brushes and special tablets that can be purchased.
 For cleaning your snoring mouthpiece, please do not use off-the-shelf tabs for dentures or dental prostheses.
 They are too aggressive to the snoring mouthpiece’s surface and would drastically reduce the lifespan of the device.
 The same is true for toothpaste: Its abrasives would harm the mouthpiece’s surface over time.